Morningstar88/kalki-search/FromTheSea/FromTheSea.md

 ## From The Sea.
 Civilization Basics.

-### Vinegar, Sourdough from Zero, Yeast Propogation, Hammocks, Low-Aluminium, Farming By The Sea, Yard Beans, Seawater Agriculture, and more..
+### Vinegar, Sourdough from Zero, Yeast Propogation, Hammocks, Low-Aluminium, Farming By The Sea, Yard Beans, Seawater Agriculture, Duckweed, and more..

 Here’s a list of low-budget hammock-friendly spots across Koh Rong, Koh Rong Samloem, and Koh Ta Kiev, based on available information: